 Syllabus subtopic: India and its neighbourhood- relations.

-Prelims and Mains focus: about the move to curb imports from Malaysia and its impact on trade relations between the two countries
+Prelims and Mains focus: on the move to curb imports from Malaysia and its impact on trade relations between the two countries

 News: Trade tensions between India and Malaysia have aggravated with the Narendra Modi government’s latest move to restrict palm oil imports from the latter.